Mgineer117/SNAC/README.md

 **Fourroom Environment**
 - Time steps: 100
 - Successor Feature (SF) matrix is built using (100 trajectories x feature_dim)
+- Only the goal position is stochastic while others remain constant (agent loc, grid).
+This is to induce the dynamics in the reward structure of the environment as the simplest case.
 - Singular Value Decomposition (SVD) is applied for eigenpurpose discovery
 - Intrinsic reward is calculated as the dot product of the eigenvector and the feature difference: `eigenvector^T * (next_feature - current_feature)`
 -
 **CtF**
 - Time steps: ??? (reasonable amount)
 - Successor Feature (SF) matrix is built using (100 trajectories x feature_dim) # I assume still 100 if so no change is required
+- The grid layout, agent's starting position, and enemy agents' positions are fixed, while the enemy agents move dynamically, altering the reward structure.

 ## Usage